 The app is very easy to use and understand.
 There are ads, just like “normal” YouTube, but they’re not that bad and you can usually skip them quickly.

 2. IMDb TV

-IMDb TV is a free streaming video channel that is available in the U.S. on the IMDb app and website.
+IMDb TV is a free streaming video channel that allows you to stream premium movies and TV shows without purchasing a subscription.
 If you want to stream it on your TV, you’ll need to use the Prime Video app or an Amazon Fire TV device.